Back at Beloit

 (And chemistry.
 And literature.
 And political science.)

-And we know you have questions
+We know you have questions

 This fall we’re implementing a modular approach: instead of taking 4+ classes at the same time for the full semester, you’ll just focus on two during two seven-week terms.
 The first Mod begins September 1 and the second Mod begins October 19.
 The final week of coursework after Thanksgiving, and final exams, will be conducted remotely.

-When you come back to Beloit, here’s what you need to know:
+Things have changed, here’s what you need to know:

 The classroom and residential experience will look a little different, especially at first.